 If you've got light curtains or blinds, keeping them closed for most of the day can help block out the sunlight and keep your rooms cool.
 However, if your curtains are thick, keeping your curtains closed may be counter-intuitive; they will actually trap warm air and reduce circulation.
 Open a few windows or turn on a fan - and keep a water bottle nearby.

-You can find lots of loose colourful cotton tops on the high street this season, or you can hit your local charity shop to find some sun-proof clothing at bargain prices.
+There are some fantastic linen designs, summer dresses and loose, colourful cotton tops on the high street this season, or you can hit your local charity shop to find some sun-proof clothing at bargain prices.
 We love wearing white linens, coupled with airy Birkenstocks.
 As another user puts it, "comfort and coverage at a reasonable price".